maitreyaranade/gitbook-pub-md/DigitalDesign/DigitalDesign.md

-These are the notes of the Digital Logic Design by Morris Mano written/compiled by me.
+These are the notes of the book "Digital Logic Design by Morris Mano" written/compiled by Maitreya Ranade.

+# Table of Contents

 ## [Digital Systems and Binary Numbers](DigitalSystems.md)
 ## [Boolean Algebra and Logic Gates](BooleanAlgebra.md)